 Limit Login Attempts

-This is another spam blocker, and I consider it an absolute necessity.
-It really helps cutting down on spam comments on your posts.
-Install from Plugins page.
+A great spam blocker, and an absolute necessity.
+It really helps to cut down on all types of spam on your site.